 - Have Good Manners

 - Be Fluent and Speak Clearly

 - Ask Open Ended Questions

-Good communication is at the heart of successful selling so it’s vital to get your message across in the clearest and most concise way possible.
-There are some skills every artist simply MUST know, and in this post, you’ll learn 9 selling skills for artists who want to sell more art.
+Good communication is at the heart of successful selling and it’s vital to get your message across in the simplest way possible.

 So how do you break down the barriers with strangers?
 Let’s go over the most important selling skills every artist must put into practice.